thoughtram/blog/_posts/2015-06-17-anouncing-hanovers-second-rust-meetup.md

 layout:     post
 title:      "Anouncing Hanover's second Rust meetup"
 date:       2015-06-17
-update_date: 2015-06-17
-summary:    "It's been roughly a year ago that we organized the very first Hanover.
-The meetup was quite a success and ever since then we've been asked a lot about a revival."
+summary:    "It's been roughly a year ago that we organized the very first Rust meetup Hanover.
+We'll run a second one, read on for more information!"

 categories:
   - rust